Calibrated Multimodal Representation Learning with Missing Modalities: Experiments

 \textbf{Implementation details.} We implement our model upon VAST \cite{chen2023vast} which supports four modalities, \textit{i.e.}, vision, caption, audio, and subtitle.
+We also efficiently adapt different multimodal alignment methods on ImageBind evaluate its classification performance.
 The detailed model architecture is in Appendix~\ref{sec:appendix:model_architecture}.
-VAST, GRAM, TRIANGLE, and PMRL are all continually trained on MST-VTT and AudioCaps training datasets, aligning with the missing modality training to ensure a fair comparison with CalMRL.
+VAST, GRAM, TRIANGLE, and PMRL are all fine-tuned on the same training datasets aligning with the missing modality training to ensure a fair comparison with CalMRL.
 We also report their base performance only trained on the full modality dataset (VAST) in our empirical results (\textit{cf.}, Section \ref{sec:further_analysis}).